20H

 Where modern Trauma Theory and Neuroscience meet Yoga Philosophy and Practice.

-Where the rythm of connection, choice, and authenticity weave together into
+Where the rhythm of connection, choice, and presence weave together into

 safety and embodied agency.